 Dehydration involves the loss of water from the body.
-Loss of fluids occurs through perspiration, respiration, urination, vomiting and diarrhea which can lead to an abnormal balance of electrolytes in the body.
+Loss of fluids occurs through perspiration, respiration, urination, vomiting, and diarrhea which can lead to an abnormal balance of electrolytes in the body.
 Signs and symptoms of dehydration include general malaise, feeling dizzy or faint, nausea, vomiting, and muscle cramps.
 (Medscape, 2018)

-Make sure you drink plenty of fluids when participating in outdoor activity.
+Make sure you drink plenty of fluids when participating in outdoor activities.
 Talk to your medical provider if you have questions about fluid intake on hot days, when ill, or when exercising.
 People with severe dehydration require emergent medical management.
 (Medscape, 2018)